 We’re here to help!
 If you don’t see your question answered below, drop us a line at info(at)forecastlefest(dot)com.
-Please do not send music submissions to this email address.
+We do not accept unsolicited music submissions at any point in the year, and those sent to this address will not receive a reply.

 Please note that the FAQs listed below apply only to Waterfront Park and the Forecastle Festival.